novakov-alexey/novakov-alexey.github.io/content/k8s-operator/index.md

   }
 ```

-If operator failed to create a CRD, then it fails the entire application, because it won't be able open watcher connection later for non-existing CRD.
+If operator failed to create a CRD, then it crashes the entire application, because it won't be able to open a watcher connection later for non-existing CRD.

 Finally, let's look what `reconcile` function is doing: